 In City’s defence, this was in the early days of e-cigarette uptake and no doubt the security jumped to conclusions, but since then the club has seen fit to ban them outright from the stadium.
 Have things changed since across the world of sport since this incident?
 As with such a divisive issue, and one that exists in a grey area of legislation, the answer is a mixture of yes and no.

 Most Premiership clubs – including Manchester City, Manchester United and Chelsea – forbid using them in their grounds, but there are others who have begun to cater towards fans who vape.
 Burnley FC was one of the first mainstream clubs to introduce a ‘vaping zone’ at their Turf Moor ground.

 As sports clubs rely more and more on sponsorship to stay afloat, e-cig brands have slowly begun to introduce funding into games as a way of building their brands.
 Wolverhampton Wanderers were one of the first sports clubs to sign a sponsorship deal with an e-cig company, introducing personalised SKYCIG’s to their club-shop and allowing them to use them at selected areas around the stadium, while Derby County signed a sponsorship agreement with E-Lites and had even offered samples to fans at their Pride Park ground.

 On top of this, just recently there was controversy as Rugby League club Warrington Wolves lifted the e-cig ban at their Halliwell Jones stadium… but only after striking a lucrative sponsorship deal with Truvape Electronic Cigarettes.

-Commenting on the deal and reversal of the ban, Alex Wilson, Wolves commercial manager said in an interview with Warrington Worldwide: “As a percentage of our fans are already smokers, we are pleased to be able to encourage them to consider switching to alternatives by allowing vaping in certain areas of the stadium, as well as providing a branded vapouriser that can be purchased on site.
+Commenting on the deal and reversal of the ban, Alex Wilson, Wolves commercial manager said in an interview with Warrington Worldwide: “As a percentage of our fans are already smokers, we are pleased to be able to encourage them to consider switching to alternatives by allowing vaping in certain areas of the stadium, as well as providing a branded vapouriser that can be purchased on site or online.

 “We initially introduced the vaping ban as a ‘just in case’ measure, but are now happy to reverse this as more news on the industry comes to light.”